toylim/paperwork/paperwork-shell/README.markdown

 ### In a Flatpak container

-You have to run the commands from inside the command inside the Flatpak container.
+You have to run the commands from inside the Flatpak container.

 ```sh
 flatpak run --command="paperwork-cli" work.openpaper.Paperwork <arguments>